A Miniature Pumpkin Garden: Creating Happy Places

 - 2 different mosses found growing on soil.

-Find all your miniature garden plants and accessories here.
+Find your miniature garden plants and accessories here.

 Love it !!
 What a great idea !!!